Jayant Deo asks:

-Nowadays you can see the professional being hired in different companies are more domain experts than having technical skills.
-The current software industry is also seeing a good trend that many professional developers and domain experts are moving into software testing.
+Nowadays you can see that professionals being hired in different companies are more domain experts than technical skill experts.
+The current software industry is also seeing a good trend so many professional developers and domain experts are moving into software testing.

 Given below are some of the examples where you can see the distinct edge of domain knowledge